BackyardBrains/docs.backyardbrains.com/docs/Human/HumanSB/index.md

 ## Addon Devices ##

-The expansion port on the board works with a few addon devices:
+[The expansion port](../../Engineering/ExpansionPort) on the board can be used to expand the functionality, and can be used with a few addon devices:

 [The Reaction Timer](./ReactionTimer/index.md)